airled/my/README.md

 - sublime text 3 (from webupd8team PPA) (+ several configs) / if GUI
 - tmux (+ config) / if no GUI

-Then you should change your default shell in `/etc/passwd` to zsh.

 If you are not a sudoer, the script will just copy the configs and install github-based apps.